zachomedia/katacoda-courses/kubernetes-cncf/module-6/intro.md

 In the following steps you will learn:

-- how to install Knative Kubernetes,
+- How to install Istio and leverage Knative serving component on Kubernetes,
-- how to install and invoke function on Knative.
+- How to install and invoke function(s) on Knative.

-More about the Knative and Istio architecture is described in the [documentation](https://github.com/knative/docs).
+The Knative and Istio architecture is fully described in the [official docs](https://github.com/knative/docs).